PX4/PX4-user_guide/en/computer_vision/obstacle_avoidance.md

   The speed will be determined by the avoidance software:
   - *local planner* mission speed is around 3 m/s.
   - *global planner* mission speed is around 1-1.5 m/s.

+If PX4 stops receiving setpoint updates then obstacle avoidance will be disabled, and the mission continues under normal PX4 [Mission mode](../flight_modes/mission.md) control.

 ###  Mission Mode Avoidance Interface {#mission_avoidance_interface}